Free Delivery

 Primitivo is one of those grapes people often discover by accident.
 You order a southern Italian red, it arrives dark and generous, and you remember the name.

 It’s easy to like.
-But it’s also more interesting than it first appears.
-This variety has a proper history, a strong link to southern Italy, and it also happens to be the same grape as California’s Zinfandel.
+Ripe fruit, soft tannins and plenty of warmth make it a reliable bottle for people who want a red with flavour but not too much grip.
+This variety also has real history, a strong link to southern Italy, and happens to be the same grape as California’s Zinfandel.

 In this guide we’ll cover what it is, where it comes from, what it tastes like, the main Italian appellations, and what it works with at the table.